DimitrisTagaroulias/Crypto_Dashboard_STAGING/README.md

 Description:

-- This is a project that helps the user to convert cryptocurrencies and get the latest cryptocurrency news..
+- This is a project that helps the user to convert cryptocurrencies and get the latest cryptocurrency news.

 > **_NOTE:_** The site with the news needs VPN.